 We give customers ongoing access to our "unlimited closet" - with thousands of styles by hundreds of designer brands - through our Subscription offering or the ability to rent a-la-carte through our Reserve offering.
 We also give our subscribers and customers the ability to buy our products through our Resale offering, which offers customers pre-loved styles from our closet at a discount to retail price, up to 90% off of designer retail value.
 These offerings allow us to engage and serve our subscribers and customers across diverse use cases from everyday life to special occasions.
-We have served approximately 3 million lifetime customers across all of our offerings and we had 185,346 ending total subscribers1 (active and paused) as of April 30, 2024.
-We had 145,837 active subscribers as of April 30, 2024.
+We have served approximately 3 million lifetime customers across all of our offerings and we had 185,720 ending total subscribers1 (active and paused) as of April 30, 2023.
 The majority of our revenue is highly recurring and is generated by our subscribers.
-For the three months ended April 30, 2024 and 2023, respectively, 88% and 87% of our total revenue (including Reserve and Resale revenue) was generated by subscribers while they were active or paused.
+For the three months ended April 30, 2023 and 2022, respectively, 87% and 86% of our total revenue (including Reserve and Resale revenue) was generated by subscribers while they were active or paused.